kevhwa/security_1/hw1/README.txt

   bash ./testscript.sh

 Security
-- For encryption, I utilize my implementation of AES CBC
+- For encryption, I utilize my implementation of AES CBC.
+I chose this method of encryption to increase security.
+As mentioned in class, AES is a block cypher and if multiple blocks are repeated (as does in image files), then the outputs will also be the same.
+In CBC, each subsequent block cypher is dependent on the previous encryption block, further obscuring the output.
 - For integrity protection, I utilize my implementation of HMAC.
 I followed the protocol shown in ietf RFC2104.